cnlohr/cnovr/README.md

  * switch environment to a single-pass of geometry.
  * Make ball go to center of two controllers when pulling trigger.
  * People in chat can interface with the program.
- * Move ColorChord's audio system into.
+ * Move ColorChord's audio system into cnovr.
  * Add a frame delay for recompiling .c files otherwise .c will fail to compile on Samba shares.
+ * Fix ball physics.